 On the corner of Gun Street and Artillery Lane stands what remains of the Cock A Hoop tavern.
 Today, only the 19th century façade remains, with the modern Lilian Knowles House student housing behind.
 What is so bizarre, is the windows of Lilian Knowles House don’t even line up with the façade’s windows so residents would have limited lighting and views of brick walls… a very strange design decision.

-When I attempted to research the history of the building, there wasn’t much around.
-The Cock A Hoop tavern was established in 1810 and was first run by publican Joseph Hammond.
+The Cock A Hoop tavern was established by 1788 at No.1 Gun Street when it was being run by victualler Richard Borstman.
+By 1805, it was run by Thomas Lloyd, with Joseph Hammond following five years later.
 I’m presuming (although please comment if I’m wrong!), that name referred to an earlier building on the site and the current façade we see today is the second building.
 The pub belonged to Meux’s Brewery, owned by brewer Henry Meux (1770-1841) and subsequently his son, MP Sir Henry Meux (1817-1883).
 Although the brewery no longer exists, its name became infamous due to the London Beer Flood of 1814.
 At the time, the company was named Meux And Company and its brewery was based on Tottenham Court Road – around the current site of the Dominion Theatre.
 Surrounding the brewery was the incredibly impoverished slums of St Giles.
 On 17 October, one of huge vats ruptured, spilling 323,000 imperial gallons of beer onto the surrounding streets.
 The beer flooded basement homes and destroyed several buildings, resulting in the deaths of eight people, half of which were children.
 Meux and Co were taken to court, but amazingly managed to escape prosecution, with the judge and jury claiming the spill was an ‘Act of God’.
 The brewery was later demolished in 1922, with the Dominion Theatre going up on the site in 1928-29.
 Read the rest of this entry

 Clapham covers a huge area, and within that area, a huge wealth of eating choices.
 However, for those looking for a more laid-back culinary experience, or a seamless fusion from eating to drinking, a gastropub is always a good option.
 While a lot of Clapham‘s restaurants stand on busy thoroughfares such as the High Street or Northcote Road, The Stonhouse stands on a quiet side street off the High Street, just a few minutes walk from Clapham Common tube station.
 The Stonhouse includes a variety of tabled seating areas, long bar and an all-weather pub garden.
 I had booked a table for two for a Saturday night through TopTable, but you can also book direct through their website.